hgt312/NumpyXBench/doc/report.rst

 The finished operator reports are listed below, only forward mode and only `float32` dtype now.

 For each operator, there is a bar chart report, x-axis shows configs, y-axis shows speed rate with `NumPy`, \
-value of `NumPy` is 1, and value would be 0 if not implemented/supported. \
+value of `NumPy` is 1, and there is no bar if its backend is not implemented/supported. \
 Some operators use a series of determined config, while others use random generated configs, \
 hover the mouse over bars, you can see the detail config.